busoc/propsect/README.md

 ## schedule

 prospect use two configuration files.
 The main configuration will be described in the next section.

-The schedule configuration file is used to give to prospect a list of periods during which kind of activities have been performed and which source have been used.
+The second configuration file provides to prospect a list of activities that have been performed in a given time range.
+This schedule contains the [kind](#Data-source) of activities that have been performed and which [source](#Model) has generated the data.

-This list of periods should be given in a CSV file. this file should have the following fields (in the given order):
+This list of activities should be given in a CSV file. this file should have the following fields (in the given order):

 * activity start time (RFC3339 format)
 * activity end time (RFC3339 format)
 * activity type
 * activity comment - should be present even if empty

+Note that prospect does not treat the first line as containing any headers.

-When a data file match one of the activities found in the schedule, prospect will use the values of a matching activity to add specific metadata to this file.
+When a data file can be linked to one activity, prospect will use the values of a matching activity to add specific experiment metadata to this file.

+* activity.dtstart
+* activity.dtend
+* activity.desc: only if the field comment is not empty

-Moreover, all files that does not belong to any of the activities will be discarded and won't be saved into the archive.
+Moreover, files that can not be linked to any will be discarded by prospect and, as consequence, won't be saved into the final archive.

 ## configuration

-the configuration file and its structure of prospect is described in the sections that
+the configuration file and its structure of prospect is described in the sections that follow.
-follow:

 ### top table

 * archive: directory where data files are metadata files (or zip file) will be created
 * no-data: tell prospect to only generate the metadata file
-* path   : [path pattern](#Path generation) used to build the final path of the file in the archive
+* path   : [path pattern](#Path-generation) used to build the final path of data files in the archive

 ### meta

-the meta table (and its sub tables) groups all properties that describe the experiment itself.
+the meta table (and its sub tables) groups all properties that describes the experiment itself.
 The options are used to generate the MD_EXP_<experiment>.xml file.
-The only exception is the dtstart, dtend options that can be used in parallel with the schedule option of the command.

 * acronym     : name of the experiment
 * experiment  : full name of the experiment
-* id          : erasmus experiment ID
+* id          : erasmus experiment ID - not used
 * dtstart     : start date of the experiment
 * dtend       : end date of the experiment
 * fields      : list of research fields